TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/cloud.md

   <li>
     <details>
       <summary>
-        Standardized Behavior for `Upgrade` and `Account & Billing` Buttons
+        Standardized Behavior for "Upgrade" and "Account & Billing" Buttons
       </summary>
  The behavior for accessing the billing app through the 'Upgrade' and 'Account & Billing' buttons has been standardized.
 Previously, clicking the 'Upgrade' button opened the billing app in a new tab, while 'Account & Billing' opened it in the same tab.
 Now, both buttons open the billing app consistently in the same tab.
     </details>